 - Don’t add too much: Just like the cake and icing, animation and illustration can be too much of a good thing.
 Overstimulating learners with excessive movement, colors, music, sound effects, and characters can contribute to learners feeling overwhelmed and disengaged.
 If you choose to use animation in eLearning, keep it simple.
 Recognizable shapes, consistent branding, and the right background music can help you convey emotions and keep the story going without asking your learners to process everything all at once.

 Combining Illustration and Animation for Maximum Impact

 Animation and illustration are excellent tools for engagement and learning, but only when used intentionally.
+We think the cake and the icing are necessary components to a sweet learner experience, but it’s important to use them in the right way.
 By combining different levels of each to personalize a learning experience, we can tell stories, engage an audience, and help the learners retain the information.